Mary-xl/MarysBlog/_posts/2019-12-27-Faster-RCNN.md

  <center> [5] </center> <br>
  For pos/neg targets generation:
  [![lQdvAe.md.png](https://s2.ax1x.com/2019/12/30/lQdvAe.md.png)](https://imgchr.com/i/lQdvAe)
- (3) The third step is to use the network to do forward pass, loss with targets, backward to do training on the RPN.
+ (3) The third step is to use the network to do forward pass, loss with targets, backward to do training on the RPN.<br>
- [![lQRw7R.md.png](https://s2.ax1x.com/2019/12/30/lQRw7R.md.png)](https://imgchr.com/i/lQRw7R)
+ Note that in the following loss calculation process, p* is obtained by IoU(anchor box, gt)>0.7 [![lQRw7R.md.png](https://s2.ax1x.com/2019/12/30/lQRw7R.md.png)](https://imgchr.com/i/lQRw7R)
   <center> [5] </center> <br>
- (4) After training, a size 38*57 feature map can generate 38*57*9=19494 region proposals.
-Not all these proposals will be forward to ROI pooling.
+ (4) After training, a size 38 * 50 feature map can generate 38 * 50 * 9=17100 region proposals.
+Not all these proposals will
+ be forward to ROI pooling.
 Instead, a NMS is used to filter redundent proposals, retaining only top score proposals with no big IoU with other top score proposals.